Discovering Data using HTTP Responses

 Conclusion

-You now know how to discover data from a REST API endpoint, and how to use the results to collect data!
+You now know how to discover data from one REST API endpoint and use those results to collect data from a different REST API endpoint!

-In the next module, we'll explore how to handle collecting data from REST APIs that use pagination.
+In the next module, we'll explore ways to focus our REST queries by using parameters.